Day 1. Samburu Game Reserve.

 Day 14.
 Arusha / Nairobi.

 After breakfast, depart for Arusha for early lunch and board 1400hrs shuttle bus to Nairobi arriving approximately 1900.
-Your budget lodge & tented camps tour of Kenya Tanzania ends with a drop off at Jomo Kenyatta International Airport for your flight out.
+Your Kenya Tanzania budget lodges & tented camps tour ends with a drop off at Jomo Kenyatta International Airport for your flight out.

 Inclusive in Tour of Kenya Tanzania: